Fiori-Tracker/fioritracker.github.io/1909SPS06/general/role-assignment.md

 |Info records - editor  |   X   |         |     X      |                         |       |          |                  |
 --->

-Roles are prepared with catalogs with separation of Target Mappings and Tiles
+Roles are prepared with catalogs with separation of Target Mappings and Tiles.

 The catalog with Tiles only: ZC_FT_TILES - contains all Tiles definitions for all Fiori Tracker applications.